HangfireIO/Hangfire.io/features.md

 ### Concurrency level control

 Hangfire uses its own fixed worker thread pool to consume queued jobs.
 Default worker count is set to Environment.ProcessorCount * 5.
 This number is optimized both for CPU-intensive and I/O intensive tasks.
-If you experience excessive waits or context switches, you can configure amount of workers manually:
+If you experience excessive waits or context switches, you can configure the amount of workers manually:

 {% highlight csharp %}
 app.UseHangfire(config =>